udacitydrl/continuous-control/REPORT.md

 optimal Q-value in any given state.
 DDPG interleaves learning to estimate optimal Q-value with learning to estimate the optimal action.

 In addition, DDPG uses experience replay and Ornstein–Uhlenbeck process.
-* experience replay is used to randomly sample batches to reduce the correlation of experiences in training. https://i.imgur.com/mS6iGyJ.jpg
+* Experience replay is used to randomly sample batches to reduce the correlation of experiences in training.
 * Ornstein–Uhlenbeck process generates Gaussian noise to explore the action space.

-The details of DDPD algorithm is given in the fellowing pseuocode
+The details of DDPD algorithm described in the fellowing pseuocode

 ![ddpg](ddpg.jpg)